 Our Analysis and Test Results

 The CAMP USA Storm features an EPS liner and a polycarbonate shell, and it weighs 8.7 ounces in the Large size that we tested.
 The Small helmet fits a 48-56 cm range, and the Large a 56-62 cm range.

 The CAMP USA Storm feels lightweight and comfortable initially, but after two hours in it, we started to get a headache from the tensioning system and pressure from the click-wheel.
 As with most wheel-tensioned helmets, we found it easy to overtighten them, and the knob pushes down your ponytail (if you have one).
 There is a nice, soft fleece liner on the forehead and top of the helmet, and it is lighter than the hardshell helmets that we tested, which makes a difference over a long day.

-Using a similar system to the Black Diamond Half Dome, this is one of the easiest helmets to adjust.
+Like other helmets that also use a click wheel tensioning system, this is one of the easiest helmets to adjust.
 The click-wheel at the back tightens quickly and efficiently, and there are clips on the V-yoke to adjust the positioning around the ears.
 Some of our testers felt this helmet was a bit tight under the chin, which affected our comfort a bit.
 CAMP includes a nice fleece cover for the buckle, but that makes the chin strap even bulkier, and none of us like the feel of something bulky under our chins.

 This helmet weighs 8.7 ounces in the Size Large that we tested.
-That makes it a little heavier than some of the other EPS foam helmets that we tested, like the 8.5 ounce Petzl Meteor or the ultralight 7.0 ounce Black Diamond Vapor.
-Both of those helmets use a slider bar in the back instead of a knob, so it's up to you to decide which features you prefer and if you can handle an extra ounce or two on your head to get them.
+That makes it slightly heavier than some of the other EPS foam helmets that we tested, but not by much.
+Other helmets in the same weight range use a slider bar in the back instead of a knob, so it's up to you to decide which features you prefer and if you can handle an extra ounce or two on your head to get them.